Christy has traveled to Disney World with her family several times, and each visit gives her something new to discover.

 I was able to schedule my trip just in time to hit the 60-day Fast Pass advance scheduling window for those staying in a park resort.
 (It is 30 days in advance for those not staying in a park resort)

 (Even though there are ways to work around it, of all the last-minute issues, I think that if it is at all possible you should at least try to book your trip 60 days in advance.
 This way you book your Fast Passes as soon as possible before they are gone.
-Usually we did not find fast passes in the parks left for the most desirable attractions after we used our original 3 fast passes for the day.
-And I also did not find fast passes I wanted coming available on the website prior to our trip.
-I think grabbing those fast passes early will be a big advantage if you are able to plan at least 2 months in advance.)
+Usually, we did not find Fast Passes in the parks left for the most desirable attractions after we used our original three Fast Passes for the day.
+And I also did not find the Fast Passes I wanted available on the website prior to our trip.
+I think grabbing those Fast Passes early will be a big advantage if you are able to plan at least two months in advance.)

-While you might be much more last minute than the 2-3 months in advance where I threw my trip together, hopefully this hub will give you encouragement that you too can have a dream vacation and get most if not all of the reservations you want!
+While you might be much more last minute than the two to three months in advance where I threw my trip together, hopefully, this hub will give you encouragement that you too can have a dream vacation and get most if not all of the reservations you want!
 In fact, I just read an article today about the hardest reservations to get at Disney World.
 The article, of course, recommended making your reservations well in advance.
 Almost all of the restaurants mentioned in this article were ones we were able to secure in our last-minute planning.
 As I mentioned, we got only a few of the reservations just days before we traveled!
 So don't give up!
 Keep checking!